Proofreading vs. Editing – Major Differences

 Proofreading generally focuses on correcting any superficial errors in grammar, spelling, punctuation, syntax, and formatting.
 Thus, it generally happens at the end of the writing process as the final step before you submit the paper that is ready to get published.

 Editing takes a deeper look at how information or ideas are presented.
 Whereas editing includes various steps that are involved in the proofreading, the focus is to make changes that will make the article simple to understand, well organized, and suitable for your audiences.
 Because editing is an important part of formulating the research argument, this happens many times throughout your writing procedure.

 Editing in Complete Detail

-Editing is broken down in the content editing or copyediting.
-Content editing will overlap with the revision and sometimes is called as substantive editing, copyediting will overlap with proofreading.
+Editing is broken down into content editing or copyediting.
+Content editing will overlap with the revision and sometimes is called substantive editing, copyediting will overlap with proofreading.
 Suppose you are not very sure what you want and what service is required by your editor, it is good you clarify it before any writing is done.

 In many cases, the term “editing” includes things like spelling, grammar, and punctuation.
-The objective during the stage is ensuring that everything flows rightly.
-It is done by correcting punctuation and grammar, but, depending on your writing condition, more will be required and that is where editing overlaps in revising.
+The objective during the stage is to ensure that everything flows rightly.
+It is done by correcting punctuation and grammar, but, depending on your writing condition, more will be required and that is where editing overlaps with revising.

-Copyediting focuses more on things such as typos, grammar and spelling, mistakes, and sometimes overlaps in proofreading.
-You can easily take care of grammar mistakes using Softwares like Grammarly.
+Copyediting focuses more on things such as typos, grammar, spelling, mistakes, and sometimes overlaps in proofreading.
+You can easily take care of grammar mistakes using Software like Grammarly.
 Also, it’s easy to get Grammarly premium free.

 Proofreading in Complete Detail